Toyin-elankey/Cybersecurity-portfolio-/Incidence-Response-threat-Hunting/README.md

 ---

-## 🚨 Indicators of Compromise Identified
+## 🚨Indicators of Compromise Identified

 The investigation identified several indicators consistent with phishing activity: